 Along with all the wonderful wisdom, insight, and philosophy that helps entrepreneurs like these become successful are… tools!
 What kinds?

 How about accounting software, online business planning, incorporation services, and access to affordable legal advice?
-Use the link below to check out the startup-friendly resources and our reviews to see if they’re right for you.
+Check out the startup-friendly resources and our reviews to see if they're right for you.